evilz/kata/Src/FooBarQix/ReadMe.md

 - We watch the content in the order that it appears (eg 53 -> BarFoo)
 - We watch multiple in the order Foo, Bar and Qix (eg 21 -> FooQix)
 - 13 contains, so 3 is written, "Foo"
-- 15 is divisible by 3 and 5 contain either a 5 therefore written "foobarbar"
+- 15 is divisible by 3 and 5 contain either a 5 therefore written "FooBarBar"
 - 33 contains twice 3 is divisible by 3 and thus is written "FooFooFoo"